Volume Annotations & Proof-Reading

 A hybrid annotation contains both skeleton and volume annotations.
 This is the default behavior when creating a new webKnossos annotation.

 With hybrid annotations, you can use an existing skeleton as a guide to support volume annotation tasks.
-Alternatively, comments on skeleton node, could be used to label/mark specific cells and positions during a volume annotation.
+Alternatively, comments on skeleton nodes can be used to label/mark specific cells and positions during a volume annotation.

 webKnossos also supports pure skeleton or pure volume annotations for dedicated tasks/projects or backward compatibility.